 Covid-19 and Bardet-Biedl Syndrome

 Coronavirus (COVID-19) can make anyone seriously ill.
-But for some people, including those who have BBS the risk is higher.
+But for some people the risk is higher.
 There are two levels of higher risk:

 - clinically vulnerable